Kitura/Kitura-NIO/README.md

 `$ swift test`

-By default, all the tests that fire up servers, bind them to port 8080.
-If you wish to use the `--parallel` option to run the tests in parallel, we need to make sure that port collisions don't happen.
-For that, we recommend the usage of ephemeral ports in the tests, via the USE_EPHEMERAL_PORTS flag.
+You may also want to run the tests in parallel:

-`$ swift test -Xswiftc -DUSE_EPHEMERAL_PORTS --parallel`
+`$ swift test --parallel`

-Please note that, due to a KituraNet API limitation, you'd need superuser privileges (at least on macOS) to use this option.

 In some Linux environments, a low open file limit could cause test failures.
 See [this](https://github.com/IBM-Swift/Kitura-NIO/issues/1).